Frequently Asked Questions

 We can ship individual orders to basically anywhere in the world!
 Due to customs regulations, we unfortunately cannot ship to Spain.

 Shipping costs vary a lot based upon the contents of your cart and the destination country.
 The price you are quoted is the UPS International rate which is the best rate we can get.
-We understand the shipping costs aren't cheap but know that it will be easy to track, and it will get there real fast!
-And, we don't add on any handling fees, the cost you see is what they are charging us.
+We understand the shipping costs aren't cheap but we don't add on any handling fees, the cost you see is what they are charging us.
 Additionally ordering directly from us, your country of residence will charge duties or tariffs on food products at the discretion of the importing country.
 Those duties are separate from Skratch Labs shipping charges and are your responsibility to pay!
 Sorry.

 Those papers are likely import duties or tariffs that can be imposed on food products at the discretion of the importing country.
 Those duties are separate from Skratch Labs shipping charges and are your responsibility to pay.